 The story of the evening primrose in Yosemite raises some interesting questions.
-When I first came to Yosemite in 1985, I imagined I was walking through a landscape preserved from time immemorial just as it always was.
+When I first came to Yosemite in 1985, I imagined I was walking through a landscape preserved from time immemorial just as it always had been.
 Of course, even the most superficial reflection reveals that to be untrue — a landscape formed by the Big Bang, plate tectonics and glaciers has no “original” form outside the Singularity.
 Still, I imagined that it had changed little over the last few hundred years, setting aside a few roads, trails and hotels of course.

 The understanding that the place I thought of as stable could have changed so much in 150 years took a process of education.
 Only over time did I realize that large patches of the Valley are almost entirely populated with cheatgrass (Bromus tectorum), which did not even exist in North America until the late 1800s.
 The common mullein (Verbascum thapsus), which grows widely throughout the Valley, was brought over by Europeans and planted as a medicinal (for stomach ailments).
-And many of the Valley meadows are full of Kentucky Bluegrass which, despite it’s name, is a Eurasion species, not a native of Kentucky.
+And many of the Valley meadows are full of Kentucky Bluegrass which, despite it’s name, is a Eurasian species, not a native of Kentucky.

 All of that makes me ask what it means to refer to a place as “natural”?
-Is Yosemite today, with its roads, hotels, restaurants, exotic Eurasian plants and huge deer population safe from predators, natural?
+Is Yosemite today, with its roads, hotels, restaurants, exotic Eurasian plants and huge deer population, natural?
 Was the Yosemite of 1906, with no deer, plowed meadows and a magnificent show of evening primroses in unplowed areas, natural?
 Was the Yosemite of 1800, with double the meadow and a tiny fraction of the undergrowth that we know today thanks to annual fires set by the Ahwahneechee, natural?
 Once you ask that question, it becomes clear that the simple word natural is an inexact label for an extremely slippery concept.

-Those are not questions I wish to try to answer, since better minds than mine have devoted entire books to wrestling with those questions.
+Those are not questions I try to answer, since better minds than mine have devoted entire books to wrestling with those questions.
 Instead, on the question of what is human and what is natural, I’ll just end with a quote from historian William Cronon:

 If wilderness can do this—if it can help us perceive and respect a nature we had forgotten to recognize as natural—then it will become part of the solution to our environmental dilemmas rather than part of the problem.
 This will only happen, however, if we abandon the dualism that sees the tree in the garden as artificial—completely fallen and unnatural—and the tree in the wilderness as natural—completely pristine and wild.
 Both trees in some ultimate sense are wild; both in a practical sense now depend on our management and care.
 We are responsible for both, even though we can claim credit for neither.Cronon, The Trouble with Wilderness